New Mexico’s Fault-Based Insurance Laws

 If you’re the victim of an auto accident in Albuquerque, having adequate car insurance is a must.
 Without it, you may be subject to enormous out-of-pocket costs for both property damage and personal injuries.

-Driving without insurance is a huge risk, not just to yourself but to others.
+Failing to carry car insurance is a huge risk, not just to yourself but to others.
 By deciding to drive without insurance you are putting yourself and other drivers in danger, as well as breaking the law.

 Not only will breaking the law cost you money but if you have an Albuquerque auto accident claim, your lack of insurance can harm your ability to be compensated.